Leveraging Self-Supervised Audio-Visual Pretrained Models to Improve Vocoded Speech Intelligibility in Cochlear Implant Simulation: Methods

 \subsection{Problem Formulation}

-Suppose we have a speech signal $s(t)$ and a noise signal $n(t)$.
-The noisy signal $x(t)$ can then be denoted as:
+Given a speech signal $s(t)$ and a noise signal $n(t)$, the noisy signal $x(t)$ can then be denoted as:

-Next, the noisy signal $x(t)$ is transformed into the spectral feature $X$.
-The model predicts a ratio mask $M$ to extract the clean speech signal for the corresponding target speaker from $X$. $M$ is trained from our SSL-AVSE model, which uses the noisy signal $x(t)$ and additional visual cues $v(t)$ which is comprised of the lip image sequence.
+The noisy signal $x(t)$ is transformed into the spectral feature $X$.
+The model predicts a ratio mask $M$ to extract the clean speech signal for the corresponding target speaker from $X$. $M$ is estimated from our SSL-AVSE model, which uses the noisy signal $x(t)$ and additional visual cues $v(t)$ composed of the lip image sequence.
 The enhanced speech can then be obtained by the following formula:

 where ``$\otimes$'' indicates an element-wise multiplication.
-From the above, we can then use the enhanced representation, $\hat{S}$, to reconstruct the waveform signal $\hat{s}(t)$, also known as enhanced audio.
+From the above, we can then use the enhanced representation, $\hat{S}$, to reconstruct the waveform signal $\hat{s}(t)$, also known as enhanced speech.